UruIT/react-seed/CONTRIBUTING.md

 ## 2. Create a Pull Request

-See README' [Comming up next](./README.md#Coming%20up%20next) section to get some ideas / features we want to incorporate.
+See README' [Coming up next](./README.md#Coming%20up%20next) section to get some ideas / features we want to incorporate.

 ### [pull-requests](docs/pull_request_template.md)